glassroom/torch_lsuv_init/README.md

 ## Notes

-This implementation uses PyTorch's built-in orthogonal init, which at the time of writing (mid-2019) relies on QR decomposition, instead of singular value decomposition (SVD) as in other implementations.
+We use PyTorch's built-in orthogonal init, which at the time of writing (mid-2019) relies on QR decomposition, instead of singular value decomposition (SVD) as in other implementations of LSUV.

+As published on the paper, the LSUV algorithm is supposed to measure tolerance on variance, but the various implementations of LSUV we have found online measure tolerance on standard deviation.
+To remain consistent with this convention, we measure tolerance on standard deviation in our implementation too.

 ## Licence